oddluck/limnoria-plugins/README.md

 # Plans
 ## Main Priority

-* allow shuffling of questions
-* when reaching the end of questions, restart the question numbers per [Concept][] page
-* We plan on keeping track of players’ scores by their usernames.
-Should they want to change usernames and keep their scores, they will need to register to the bot.
-Supybots are already capable of keeping track of users across nicknames and hosts (per owner’s configuration)
-* Scores are tracked by nicknames.
-If a user is registered, it is then tracked by their supybot account
-* Show remaining KAOS answers (command is a comma)
 * Average answer time (web only)
 * Average answer score (web only)
 * Show stats for reports, fixes, and verified edits for each user (web only)
 * Allow for deletion of questions

 ## Second Priority
 These items can wait until the game is almost ready for public testing.